Introduction

 Interpolate Values

-To declare a value that will be interpolated in your translations, simply give it a name surrounded by {{ }}:
+To declare a value that will be interpolated in your translations, simply place its name inside {{ }}:

 {